Slow Productivity and Seasonality: Working at Your Natural Pace

-In academia, productivity is often linked to constant output, but this approach leads to burnout.
-Enter the concept of slow productivity; a more sustainable way of working that focuses on doing fewer things, working at a natural pace, and prioritising quality.
-In this post, we’ll explore seasonality in academic work, a key principle of slow productivity that helps you manage your workload without burning out.
+In academia, productivity is often linked to constant output, but when constant activity is equated with constant output, this approach leads to burnout.
+Enter the concept of slow productivity by Cal Newport; a more sustainable way of working that focuses on doing fewer things, working at a natural pace, and prioritising quality.

 The Fallacy of Constant Hustle

 In academic culture, there’s often an expectation of working at full speed all year round.
-The idea of constantly pushing yourself to work at maximum intensity is a recipe for exhaustion.
-But slow productivity teaches us that it's not about working harder, it’s about working smarter and respecting the natural rhythms of the academic calendar.
+September to May requires juggling marking, teaching, and research, then the summer months are either posited as the time to get some real writing done, or more likely, the time to lie down and feel guilty about not writing.
+Constantly pushing yourself to work at maximum intensity 12 months a year is a recipe for exhaustion, but taking the summer off to recover is a recipe for academic career freefall.
+Slow productivity is a hinterland - it teaches us that it's not about working harder, it’s about working smarter and respecting the natural rhythms of your particular academic calendar.

 Seasonality: A More Humane Pace

-Seasonality, as explained by Cal Newport, involves adjusting your pace based on the time of year and the energy demands of your academic responsibilities.
-You don’t have to be working at full capacity all year.
-Different parts of the academic year naturally demand more energy, and recognising this can help you pace yourself accordingly.
+Seasonality, as explained by Cal Newport, involves adjusting your pace up and down based on the time of year and the energy demands of your academic responsibilities.
+You don’t have to be working at full capacity all year, indeed not everything you do requires your full brain capacity, to think otherwise is to misunderstand the nature of your academic job.

 Creating a Sustainable Writing Habit

-One common challenge for academics is the struggle to maintain a consistent writing habit.
-This often leads to periods of intense, last-minute writing followed by burnout.
+One common challenge for academics is the struggle to maintain a consistent writing habit because they mistake this for working at full pelt.
+This often leads to periods of intense, last-minute writing followed by burnout, internalised as rest.
 A better approach is to create a habit where you show up to write every working day, but without the expectation of maximum productivity each day.
-Think of it like working at a natural pace, it’s about fitting in your writing around the peaks and troughs of your energy.
+Working at a natural pace is about working in a way you can repeatedly do, not on your best day, but every day.

-During periods of low intensity, such as after exams or when you're overloaded with meetings, don’t feel pressure to complete massive writing tasks.
-Instead, focus on smaller, more manageable writing goals.
+During periods of low intensity, such as when grading, don’t feel pressure to complete massive writing tasks.
+Instead, focus on smaller, more manageable writing goals without abandoning contact with your project.
 Even a small amount of writing each day helps maintain your habit without overwhelming you.

 Understanding Your Own Intensity Rhythm

 Understanding the natural ebb and flow of your work is crucial.
 For instance, in my own experience, the first semester was the best time for intense writing because I had more energy and fewer external demands.
-Conversely, February and March were times of low intensity, when I would adjust my expectations and focus on smaller tasks rather than starting new projects.
+Even though I had consistent teaching all your round, I had fewer drains on my resources Sep-Dec.
+Conversely, February and March were times of high stress and low energy when I would adjust my expectations and focus finishing rather than starting new projects.

 Your experience will be unique, depending on your teaching load, administrative duties, and personal commitments.
 The key is recognising your own intensity rhythm and adjusting your work accordingly.